lucaspevidor/moneyfy-api/README.md

 ### User account

-[ ] As a user I want to be able to create an account.
+[x] As a user I want to be able to create an account.
 [ ] As a user I want to be able to log in to my account.
 [ ] As a user I want to be able to log out of my account.
+[x] As a user I want to be able to access my personal information.
-[ ] As a user I want to be able to change my access information.
+[x] As a user I want to be able to change my access information.
-[ ] As a user I want to be able to delete my account.
+[x] As a user I want to be able to delete my account.

 ### Bank account